Apply for Admission

 Telephone (580) 327-8410

-Please contact Ms. Campbell for questions concerning applying to graduate school, enrolling in courses, etc.
+Please contact Mrs. Brown with questions concerning applying to graduate school, enrolling in courses, etc.

 CONTACT INFORMATION FOR BSN TO DNP PROGRAM